jbarozet/n8n-ai-local/README.md

 - Set Ollama API URL to: http://host.docker.internal:11434
 - Click Save

-## 5. Appendix: standalone OpenWebUI container (podman)
+## 5. Appendix 1: standalone OpenWebUI container (podman)

-> NOTE: This is not required.
-This is only if you want to quickly run OpenWebUI alone with ollama, without n8n.
+> Note: This is a standalone example for running OpenWebUI independently - not part of the main installation process, which already includes OpenWebUI in the docker-compose setup.

 [Open WebUI](https://github.com/open-webui/open-webui) is the most **popular and feature-rich solution to get a web UI** for Ollama.
 The project initially aimed at helping you work with Ollama.